 What is Advancement Plus?

-- Advancement Plus is a program in which public, private, or home-schooled students may take college courses that are paid for by the student’s parent(s)/guardian(s).
+- Advancement Plus is a program through which public, private, or home-schooled students may take college courses that are paid for by the student’s parent(s)/guardian(s).

-The Post-Secondary Enrollment Options Act Update Memorandum is available online at www.michigan.gov (type in Dual Enrollment under Search).
+The Post-Secondary Enrollment Options Act Update Memorandum is available online at the State of Michigan website (search for dual enrollment).